streamingTurtles/project2-HW/readme.md

   &nbsp;
   - - -
   ## Project Description:
-  - This is a group project-2.....
+  - This is a group project-2, that developed a menu app for some of your favorite foods.

   &nbsp;
   - - -
   ## Installation Instructions:
-  - The user only has to follow the Heroku Deployed Application link https://radiant-springs-30491.herokuapp.com/  or can run the application locally from the terminal by first running >npm i to get all dependencies and then to begin the app, type:  >node server.js  and the burger app will open in the browser.
+  - The user only has to follow the Heroku Deployed Application link https://radiant-oasis-56969.herokuapp.com/login  or can run the application locally from the terminal by first running >npm i to get all dependencies and then to begin the app, type:  >node server.js  and the burger app will open in the browser.

   &nbsp;
   - - -